siddhika2302/Agri-Market/README.md

     •If you are logged in as customer you can buy crops and grains from Farmers.

     •You can see profiles of farmers and also the prices they are selling their crops with.

+    Installation Guide :
+    For Linux(Ubuntu):

+    1.)
+Download the zip file and extract it.
+    2.)
+Copy and paste it in /opt/lampp/htdocs.

+    For starting xampp apache server:

+    3.)
+Go to terminal and type cd /opt/lampp/
+    4.)
+Then type sudo ./manager-linux-x64.run
+    5.) your Xamp server will get started.
+    6.)
+Open new window on browser and type localhost/phpmyadmin/ 7.)
+Import database file in "agrimarket" database in Xampp.
+    8.)
+Open chrome type "localhost/AgriMarket" .